-In our experience the biggest takeaway is working with high quality authors that are known across the web, they may have a popular industry blog or twitter account, or they may be featured as a speaker in your industries expos.
-When recruiting writing talent for our clients we spend the first month evaluating potential authors for these EAT signals as well as their writing ability.
+In our experience the biggest takeaway is working with high-quality authors that are known across the web, they may have a popular industry blog or Twitter account, or they may be featured as a speaker in your industry’s expos.
+When recruiting writing talent for our clients we spend the first-month evaluating potential authors for these EAT signals as well as their writing ability.

 What is Off Page SEO: Linkbuilding

-We consider linkbuilding to be about 33% of Google’s algorithm and weight it with significant importance.
+We consider linkbuilding to be about 33% of Google’s algorithm and weigh it with significant importance.
 The general idea is the more sites that link to yours, the more trustworthy you seem to Google.
-However links are evaluated by 2 metrics:
+However, links are evaluated by 2 metrics:

-- Strength: In broad terms the strength of a links is generally measured by the strength of the page it lives on, and not by the strength of the domain.
+- Strength: In broad terms, the strength of a link is generally measured by the strength of the page it lives on, and not by the strength of the domain.